Croatian literature: Renaissance literature

 The first book printed in Croatian is the Missale Romanum Glagolitice (Misal po zakonu rimskoga dvora).
 Dating from 1483, it was notable as being the first non-Latin printed missal anywhere in Europe.
 It is also the first printed book of the South Slavic idiom.

 New poetical forms from elsewhere in Europe were absorbed during the 15th and 16th centuries.
-The Croatian renaissance, strongly influenced by Italian and western European literature, was most fully developed in the coastal areas of Croatia.
+The Croatian Renaissance, strongly influenced by Italian and Western European literature, was most fully developed in the coastal areas of Croatia.

-In the Republic of Ragusa, (today's Dubrovnik), there was a flowering of vernacular lyrical poetry, particularly love poems.
+In the Republic of Ragusa (today's Dubrovnik), there was a flowering of vernacular lyrical poetry, particularly love poems.
 One of the most important records of the early works is Nikša Ranjina's Miscellany, a collection of poems, mostly written by Šiško Menčetić and Džore Držić.
 Poems in the miscellany deal chiefly with the topic of love and are written predominantly in a doubly-rhymed dodecasyllabic meter.

 In Split, the Dalmatian humanist Marko Marulić was widely known in Europe at the time for his writings in Latin, but his major legacy is considered to be his works in Croatian, the most celebrated of which is the epic poem Judita, written in 1501 and published in Venice in 1521.
-It is based on the Biblical tale from a Deuterocanonical Book of Judith and written in the Čakavian dialect and the work is described by him as u versi haruacchi slozhena ("arranged in Croatian stanzas").
+It is based on the Biblical tale from the Deuterocanonical Book of Judith and written in the Čakavian dialect.
+The work is described by him as u versi haruacchi slozhena ("arranged in Croatian stanzas").
 It incorporates figures and events from the classical Bible, adapting them for contemporary literature.